Canadian Rocky Mountain Parks

 Canadian Rocky Mountain Parks: A Natural Treasure of North America

-The Canadian Rocky Mountain Parks, inscribed as a UNESCO World Heritage Site in 1984, presents a breathtaking panorama of natural wonders that span across the provinces of Alberta and British Columbia in western Canada.
+The Canadian Rocky Mountain Parks, inscribed as a UNESCO World Heritage Site in 1984, present a breathtaking panorama of natural wonders that span across the provinces of Alberta and British Columbia in western Canada.
 This expansive network of protected areas encompasses four national parks – Banff, Jasper, Kootenay, and Yoho – along with three provincial parks – Mount Robson, Mount Assiniboine, and Hamber.

 UNESCO Description of the World Heritage Site